bbchk/personal_config/README.md

 ### TODO: tmux:

-- make tmux pane name display name of the folder or file we are in nvim
-- make it so every pane in tmux would be named after file name
+- make tmux open same worktree in new pane, when git worktrees are used

 ### TODO: to learn: